arianfiftyone/d7024e-kademlia-lab/README.md

 # D7024E Kademlia Laboration

-Project is written and designed by Arian Masoudi, Jesper Frisk and Astbrq Jamil.
-This project was made at Luleå University of Technology and is a laboration which is a part of the course D7024E Mobile and distributed
+This project is written and designed by Arian Masoudi, Jesper Frisk and Astbrq Jamil.
+It was made at Luleå University of Technology and is a laboration which is a part of the course D7024E Mobile and distributed computing systems.

 ## Project description
 This project consists simulating network communication between nodes by implementing the Kademlia P2P DHT network structure.